-PHY191 Introduction to Physics & Lab
+PHY-191 Introduction to Physics/ Lab

 This course provides the background for the study of electronics and other technical areas.
 Topics include classical mechanics, the conservation laws, and electrostatics.
 This course meets General Education "Science and Technology" Requirement Area 5.
+This course is for Electric Power Utility Program students only.
 Prerequisite: A grade of C or better in Topics in Algebra/Trigonometry (MAT193).

-PHY201 General Physics I & Lab
+PHY-201 General Physics I/Lab